Also known as:Fecal Calprotectin; Stool Calprotectin

 When is it ordered?

-Symptoms will vary from person to person and over time.
+Signs and symptoms of IBD will vary from person to person and over time.
 They may include one or more of the following:

 - Bloody or watery diarrhea